ArtemChebotko/order-management-data/step8.md

 <details>
   <summary>Solution</summary>

 <p>Step 1.
-Update the "source-of-truth" table using a light weight transaction:</p>
+Update the "source-of-truth" table using a lightweight transaction:</p>

 ```
 UPDATE orders_by_id